FutuneAI/ai-visibility-framework/components/entity-definition.md

 **Generic differentiation only.** All differentiation claims are category-generic ("quality," "reliability," "innovation").
 The model has no basis for distinguishing this brand from hundreds of similar entities.

-**Inconsistent entity across language versions.** The Chinese-language version of the website describes the company differently than the English-language version — different scope claims, different capability descriptions, different named certifications.
+**Inconsistent entity across language versions.** The Chinese-language version of the website describes the company differently from the English-language version.
+Refer to different scope claims, different capability descriptions, and different named certifications.
 Models that index both versions form a fragmented representation.

 ---